gem-library/gem/docs/docs/installation.md

 ## Installing from source

-You can also install the **GEM library** from the source code.
-This can be useful for development purpose.
+Installing the **GEM library** from source can be useful or for development purpose.
 For this:

-- Clone the library from GitHub using the following command:
+- Clone the library from GitHub using the command:

 ```
 git clone --recursive https://www.github.com/gem-library/gem